 Here is advice and key takeaways from a few years ago that really do resonate today.
 How do these ideas represent how your company acts now or how your company aspires to meet the new challenges of the very near future?

-Comments to Consider
+Comments to Consider:

-- “Siemens remade half its product offerings in just the past decade to stay relevant”
+- “Siemens remade half its product offerings in just the past decade to stay relevant.”

-- “The key to survival was to ‘always disrupt yourself’
+- “The key to survival was to ‘always disrupt yourself.’

-- “It isn’t that entrepreneurs are smarter, it’s that they are trying more crazy ideas, taking more shots on goal.”
+- “It isn’t that entrepreneurs are smarter.
+It’s that they are trying more crazy ideas, taking more shots on goal.”

 Here are 4 Key Takeaways: It’s time to listen, plan and act!

 It’s always been obvious who the technology companies are.
 What is now apparent and worth noting is that technology is now also at the operating core of all companies.
-At the very least, it is now a strategic business driver that will accelerate competitive advantage, value and growth.
+At the very least, it is now a strategic business driver that will accelerate competitive advantage, value, and growth.
 Whether you are a technology company or not, technology matters!

-John Chambers, Chairman, Cisco, stated that the “connected economy will hit business much faster than expected, with 500 billion connected devices by 2025, rather than the 25 billion some predict.… Traditional boundaries separating industries will blur.”
+John Chambers, Chairman, Cisco, stated that the “connected-economy will hit business much faster than expected, with 500 billion connected devices by 2025, rather than the 25 billion some predict.… Traditional boundaries separating industries will blur.”

 Creating the right culture is the central challenge for surviving technology-driven change.
 Process has dominated our business thinking and operations for the past 15 to 20 years.
 At this point in business, we have taken process about as far as it can go.
 People, a company’s human capital, have finally been acknowledged as a key, critical business driver for the future.

 These markets are where the business challenges and opportunities are.
-New countries and new cities we hadn’t considered 10 years ago will be at the core of companies’ growth and value creation.
+New countries and new cities we hadn’t considered ten years ago will be at the core of companies’ growth and value creation.
 We need to continue to look forward and anticipate the future of these developing markets.

-With these new challenges, our VUCA world will require organizations to be agile, resilient, future-focused and forward thinking.
-New opportunities will require constantly changing operating paradigms, with new blueprints, new challenges and new risks.
+With these new challenges, our VUCA world will require organizations to be agile, resilient, future-focused, and forward-thinking.
+New opportunities will require constantly changing operating paradigms, with new blueprints, new challenges, and new risks.

-Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by today’s hyper change world.
+Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by today’s hyper-change world.
 See if your organization is ready to meet the challenges.
 Take our complimentary VUCA Stress Test today.